Hire an Amazon Expert to Grow Your Business in 2025

 With the right skills, an Amazon consultant can grow your revenues from the platform — fast.
 But what are the right skills?
 Here are the key ones to look for, according to our experts.

-1. Listing management.
+1. Listing management

 Listing management involves optimizing all existing Amazon product listings to match the platform’s SEO requirements.
-That way, you can increase visibility and boost sales.
+That way, you can increase brand visibility and boost sales.

 “When you're hiring someone, you want them to understand the organic placement of the product listings and how advertising affects that [organic placement],” McCormick told MarketerHire.